pingkyoktiawati/btj-academy-python-flask-pingky/README.md

 ## Delete Note

-This API endpoint allows you tu delete user by sending an HTTP DELETE request to the specified URL.
+This API endpoint allows you to delete user by sending an HTTP DELETE request to the specified URL.

-### Example Request
+### Example Request using cURL

 ```shell
 curl --location 'http://localhost:8000/api/v1/notes/1'